FOSS management systems make it easy for you to track the licenses and vulnerabilities in the free and open source software components you use.

 Companies should make sure that their products don’t contain security vulnerabilities that could expose customers to security breaches.
 Like any other piece of software (open or closed), FOSS components are also vulnerable to security issues.
 Companies producing software need to be aware of vulnerabilities associated with FOSS components in use.
 Additionally, they should continuously monitor newly discovered vulnerabilities in these components, or known vulnerabilities that are fixed.

 There are multiple platforms that collect and maintain databases of known FOSS components, such as the National Vulnerability Database.
-FOSS management solutions harvest such databases, continuously monitor them, and provide timely information regarding the FOSS component vulnerabilities in their codebases.
+FOSS management systems harvest such databases, continuously monitor them, and provide timely information regarding the FOSS component vulnerabilities in their codebases.

 Software shops usually have multiple roles that are involved in auditing the usage of FOSS components (i.e., reviewing and approving/disapproving usage).
 Examples of such roles include: